We tend to rush to the medical store each time we come down with something. But, at times, opting for remedies closer to nature might be a better bet.

 Lemon balm is a versatile plant, with its leaves being added to smoothies, sauces, lip balms, jams, and moisturizers.
 And, another feather to its cap is the medicinal benefits it offers.

-Foods with lemon balm improve cognitive functioning, improve mood, and alleviate stress.9 You could also infuse lemon balm in
+Foods with lemon balm improve cognitive functioning, improve mood, and alleviate stress.9 You could also infuse lemon balm in a carrier oil and apply it to a cold sore to alleviate it.10

 A popular addition to juices and desserts, peppermint doesn’t just offer a minty fresh flavor.
 Drinking peppermint tea is believed to improve the symptoms of irritable bowel syndrome and acid reflux.11